About the Workshop

 Inspired by challenges like ImageNet in computer vision and HELM in language models, our mini-challenge invites participants to build or adapt AI agents that can automatically analyze datasets and generate visual data reports.

 Submissions—including both papers and challenge reports—must be anonymous and submitted through the PCS system.
 Each submission will be evaluated by at least two reviewers based on quality and topical relevance.
 Accepted papers will be invited to present as posters, demos, or lightning talks during the workshop, and will be published on the workshop website.
 Top-rated challenge participants will receive awards and be invited to present their solutions at the workshop.
+Please join the Discord for any questions and discussions.

 Important Dates